luckasRanarison/tailwind-tools.nvim/README.md

 ## Features

-The plugin works with all languages inheriting from html, css and tsx treesitter grammars (php, astro, vue, svelte, [...](./lua/tailwind-tools/filetypes.lua)) and provides the following features:
+The plugin works with all languages inheriting from html, css and tsx treesitter grammars (php, astro, vue, svelte, [...](./lua/tailwind-tools/filetypes.lua)).
+Lua patterns can also be used as a fallback.

+It currently provides the following features:

 - Class color hints
 - Class concealing